Bang Bang Sauce

 How to Store Bang Bang Sauce

-If you make this Bang Bang Sauce with yogurt, it will be good for 3 or 4 days in a covered container in the refrigerator.
+If you make this Bang Bang Sauce with yogurt, it will last for 3 or 4 days in a covered container in the refrigerator.
 If you use all mayo, it will last in the fridge for up to a week to 10 days.

 A dish of onion rings with a bowl of bang bang sauce.